FarronF/limerick-council-meetings/meetings/2015/11/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 15th October 2015.md

 Following a short discussion, it was agreed that further clarification would be sought

-from the Handball Club and that this would be reported back to the next Meeting.--- 7
+from the Handball Club and that this would be reported back to the next Meeting.
+---
+7

 The Members enquired about the possibility of purchasing a backdrop for Municipal